 The way that you feel on the inside, your EMOTIONS, are always determined by how you act on the outside, your MOTIONS.
 In other words the way that you physically carry yourself, your posture, facial expression, physical gestures, walk, head and shoulders will ultimately affect and determine how you end up feeling emotionally.
-After a bad loss or right after the opponents' score, many football players will hang their head, drop their shoulders, put a disgusted or down look upon their face and drag their feet around.
+After a bad loss or right after the opponents' score, many soccer players will hang their head, drop their shoulders, put a disgusted or down look upon their face and drag their feet around.
 However, when you ACT discouraged and down, when you act like a loser, you will begin to FEEL even more bummed out.
 Instead you want to ACT AS IF.
 You want to keep your feelings/emotions INSIDE and on the OUTSIDE you want to act like everything is fine.

 Keep in mind that ACTING AS IF has absolutely nothing to do with moving your lips or trying to trick or convince yourself that everything is fine.
-ACTING AS IF HAS NOTHING TO DO WITH BEING POSITIVE!!!
 Everything isn't fine and it's OK to acknowledge that fact on the INSIDE.
 However, on the OUTSIDE you want to act like you're in control by keeping your head and shoulders up, a smile or neutral expression on your face and maintaining a spring in your step and energy in your behaviors.

 ACTING AS IF is what I call a WINNER'S FALL BACK POSITION.

-When a winner is exhausted, he will physically act like he has a ton of energy.
+When a winner is exhausted, she will physically act like she has a ton of energy.
 When a winner is nervous, he'll physically act calm.
-When a winner is discouraged or down he will act as if he's up.
+When a winner is discouraged or down she will act as if she's up.
 Acting as if is the FAKE IT 'TIL YOU MAKE IT STRATEGY where you are deliberately TELLING A LIE with you body!
 So pre-game, when you can feel your lunch coming up and you can't seem to stop your knees from knocking together, ACT AS IF you are calm and in control.
 Deliberately act exactly the way that you would as if you were in "good nervous."
-For example, if before all of your great games you were jumping around, laughing and joking with your friends, then get off your butt and start doing that right now before this game!
+If before all your great games you were jumping around, laughing and joking with your friends, then get off your butt and start doing that!

-One of the main reasons that ACTING AS IF is such an important strategy is because football is very much a game of momentum ebbs and flows.
-You can be up one minute and down the next depending upon what plays get successfully executed and what your opponents do.
+One of the main reasons that ACTING AS IF is such an important strategy is because soccer is a game of momentum ebbs and flows.
+You can be up one minute and down the next depending upon what plays get made.
 Whether these momentum shifts overwhelm you or not, whether they give your opponent the added edge to pull off the win depends entirely on how you and your teammates respond when things are going badly.
-If you hang your head after a mistake, if you show your upset and disgust when the other team scores a touchdown or recovers a fumble or when the penalties seem to go against you, then you are inadvertently giving your opponent a psychological and emotional boost by acting like a loser.
+If you hang your head after a mistake, if you show your upset and disgust when the other team scores or when the breaks go against you, then you are inadvertently giving your opponent a psychological and emotional boost by acting like a loser.